 The key negotiation is performed using a 4-way handshake directly between the devices.
-In the handshake, a shared master key (PMK) is used to authenticate the entities to each other.
+In the handshake, a shared key called Pair-wise master key (PMK) is used to authenticate the entities to each other.
 During the handshake protocol, the devices derive a pair-wise temporal key (PTK) from the master key and random nonces.
-This PTK is then used to protect frames delivered between the devices.
+This PTK is then used to secure frames delivered between the devices.
 Neither the master key or the PTK is ever transmitted between the devices, encrypted or not.
 How the devices get the shared master key, is out of the scope of the standard.
 The procedure, where the acting devices are called initiator and responder, is as follows.

-The first message sent by the initiator consists of the identifier MKID of the master key, a proposed identifier TKID of the pair-wise key to be derived and freshly generated 128-bit random value, called I-Nonce.
-The TKID must be unique at the moment; there can not be another pair-wise key with the same identifier nor is it possible to have an ongoing hand-shake with some other device with the same identifier.
+The first message sent by the initiator consists of the master key identifier (MKID), a proposed temporal key identifier (TKID) of the pair-wise key to be derived and a freshly generated 128-bit random value, called I-Nonce.
+The TKID must be unique at the moment; there can not be another pairwise key with the same identifier nor is it possible to have an ongoing handshake with some other device with the same identifier.

 Upon receiving the first message, the responder extracts the values and checks if the TKID proposed by the initiator is unique at that time.
 In case of a positive answer, the responder extracts the I-Nonce from the message and generates a 128-bit fresh random nonce called R-Nonce.
 At this point, the receiver is able to compute the PTK using the shared material.
-In addition to deriving the PTK, the responder also generates so called Key Confirmation Key (KCK).
+In addition to deriving the PTK, the responder also generates a Key Confirmation Key (KCK).
 The keys are generated using the pair-wise master key, the device addresses of the communicating devices, the identifier of the PTK and the random nonces the devices have generated.
-These values are given as an input for a pseudorandom function.
+These values are given as an input for a pseudo-random function.
 First 16 octets of the output of the function are interpreted as the KCK and the next 32 octets as the PTK.
 After the responder has generated the keys, the responder generates the second message of the protocol.
-This message contains a specific status code, R-Nonce and a message integrity code (MIC) calculated from the message using the key confirmation key.
+This message contains a specific status code, R-Nonce and a message integrity code (PTK-MIC) calculated from the message using the key confirmation key.
 This message is then sent to the initiator.
+If the TKID is not unique, the responder aborts the procedure, and sends a message to the initiator with a specific status code indicating the situation.

 When initiator receives the second message, it extracts the R-Nonce and computes both, PTK and KCK using the same method as described previously.
-Next, the initiator recalculates the integrity code (MIC) of the message using the keys the initiator just generated.
+Next, the initiator recalculates the integrity code (PTK-MIC) of the message using the keys the initiator just generated.
 If the recalculated integrity code does not match the code sent by the responder in the second message, the initiator shall discard the message and abort the handshake.
 Otherwise, if the integrity codes are equal, the initiator can be sure that the responder shares the same master key and the procedure can be continued.
 The initiator also checks the status code and aborts if the code indicates so.
 In addition, the status code sent by the responder can also indicate a collision in the identifier the initiator had suggested.
 In this case the handshake is restarted using a different TKID.
-If the status code indicates a normal status, the procedure is continued by the initiator who sends a message containing the same I-Nonce as in the first message and the integrity code (PTK MIC) computed for the message using KCK.
+If the status code indicates a normal status, the procedure is continued by the initiator who sends a message containing the same I-Nonce as in the first message and the integrity code (PTK-MIC) computed for the message using KCK.